JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/README.md

 ```
 {"predict ticket price":91.64586428080075}
 ```
-## Structure

-There is a backend API, an interactive front end published through Google run using Streamlit and Flask framework.
-You can enter the events that you are interests in and get advice on when to buy the tickets.
-The **API** folder contains the codes to build the API and you have to manually deploy that on the Google Run in server.py and the model is stored in predict.py.
-The **APP** folder contains the frontend that includes using Streamlit to build the web and visualizations.
-The **EDA_and_Model** contains process to train the model and generate the light EDA as well as some explorations on the European Ticketmaster market.
-The **images** folder contain the EDA pictures, and the **slides** contains my slides for mid-term and final presentations if you need to see more details.

 ## Background

-The Ticketmaster Ticket Price Prediction App is a web-based application designed to predict the price of event tickets using historical event data.
+The Ticketmaster Ticket Price Prediction App is **a web-based application** designed to predict the price of event tickets using historical event data.
 It leverages a machine learning model trained on a variety of event features to help users decide the optimal time to purchase tickets.
 The data utilized was obtained via Ticketmaster API and selenium.

 The dataset used for training includes the following features:

-Classification Segment: The broad category of the event, such as Arts & Theatre, Sports, Music, or Miscellaneous.
+**Classification Segment**: The broad category of the event, such as Arts & Theatre, Sports, Music, or Miscellaneous.

 Classification Genre: A more specific sub-category based on the segment (e.g., Fine Art under Arts & Theatre).